I Drink Your Blood: Casting

-Due to the film's relatively low budget, the film's cast was mostly composed of unknown and amateur actors.
+Many of the cast members of I Drink Your Blood were unknown, with limited experience in the film industry.
 The film was distinctive for its multi-ethnic cast, with members of the Satanic gang portrayed by black, white, Chinese and Indian actors.
 For the film's major villain, Horace Bones, actor and Indian dancer Bhaskar Roy Chowdhury was cast.
 Several critics have cited Bhaskar's performance as Horace Bones as being one of the film's major assets.
 Bhaskar would later star in Durston's next film Blue Sextet, and would provide audio commentary in Grindhouse Releasing, and MTI Home Video's release of the film in 2003 before his death on August 4 that same year.
 Arlene Farber and Lynn Lowry were also cast in the film in uncredited roles, with Lowry making her screen debut in the film.
 Both actresses would go on to star in major motion pictures.
 Farber, Gross' wife, had starred in several of her husband's previous films, and later starred as Angie Boca in William Friedkin's critically acclaimed 1971 film The French Connection and the 1974 made-for-television film All the Kind Strangers.
 Lowry would eventually star in such films as George A. Romero's The Crazies, Radley Metzger's Score, David Cronenberg's Shivers and Paul Schrader's remake of Cat People.